campbellcole/punchcard/README.md

 Usage: punchcard <COMMAND>

 Commands:
   in           Clock in
   out          Clock out
-  report         Interpret the times and generate a report completions    Generate completions for the given shell generate-data  Generate test data help           Print this message or the help of the given subcommand(s)
+  toggle       Clock either in or out report       Interpret the times and generate a report completions  Generate completions for the given shell help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help